ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Note: the deterministic constraint applies to profile-defined comparison semantics.

-A Verifier SHOULD produce deterministic results for phases 5, 6, and 7.

 The reason to lock the inputs before Attestation Appraisal is for all Appraisal Procedure dependencies to be accounted for before interpreting them.
 For a comparable notion of process fidelity and provenance tracking, see the different {{-slsa}} specification for build security.